-As we approach the presidential elections, remember that we should not judge our political leaders — or organizational leaders — based solely on whether they prefer a transactional or a relational approach.
+It’s important to remember that we should not judge our political or organizational leaders — based solely on whether they prefer a transactional or a relational approach.
 We should study history, and understand that what makes an outstanding leader is one who — in response to the uniqueness of their challenges and opportunities — demonstrates the most appropriate style for the common good and the agility to flex that style as needed.

 - How well do you consciously align your style with the needs of your constituency?

 - How easily can you move between the two?